Theyyam: Classification of sub-cults

 All other categories of Theyyam deities can be classified under Shaivism or Shaktism.
 Even spirits, ancestors, heroes, and animals are deified and included in those categories.
 Briefly, Theyyam provides a good example for the religious evolution of, and the subsequent different stages in modern Hinduism, with the overall understanding that within Hindu syncretism lay propitiation as ancient practices and rituals of ancient worship intended for the blessings of the supernatural not unlike, "in Indus Valley and other ancient civilizations, mother goddess had been invoked for fertility and prosperity".

 Patronage

 Out of devotion, ruling clans established their own shrines and Kavus for Theyyam deities where non-sattvic rituals and customs are observed.
 The goddesses like Rakteshwari, Chamundi, Someshwari, Kurathi, and the gods like Vishnumoorthi are propitiated in these household shrines.
 There, the Theyyam dancers appear during the annual festivals of gods and goddesses.
 The rituals in such shrines are different from those of the Brahmanical temples.
-The impact of this cultural fusion could be traced to the social organisation based on the caste system and in the agrarian relations.
-The inviting of Brahmin Thanthri to consecrate the idols of Kavu is a recent development.
+This fusion in the later stage is an indication of the gradual introduction of civilization into Southern India with increasing Aryan influence and assimilation of local cultures into the large Vedic religion.